How to Become a Police Officer in Milwaukee

 The selection process for qualified applicants to the MPD begins with a written test and a physical fitness test.
 Those who pass both are placed on an eligibility list for consideration.
 Those from the list who are offered employment must first pass medical and psychological examinations before being ready to attend the 23-week basic training course.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Milwaukee Police Department employment page.
+If you are ready to apply, find specific application information on the Milwaukee Department of Employee Relations website.

 Milwaukee Metro Police Department Information